 Growth for individuals who identify as ESFP often involves developing greater comfort with introspection, long-range planning, and the exploration of deeper patterns of meaning, the domains associated with their inferior Introverted Intuition function.
 Quenk (2002) suggests that ESFPs benefit from gradually cultivating practices that encourage reflection and foresight, such as setting aside quiet time for journaling, engaging in goal-setting exercises that connect daily actions to long-term aspirations, or exploring contemplative practices like meditation.
 These activities need not replace the ESFP's natural spontaneity but can complement it with greater intentionality.

 Thomson (1998) highlights the developmental importance of the tertiary Extraverted Thinking function.
-As ESFPs mature, cultivating Te can help them develop stronger organizational skills, more effective time and resource management, and a greater capacity for making decisions based on impersonal criteria when the situation requires it.
+As ESFPs mature, cultivating extraverted thinking can help them develop stronger organizational skills, more effective time and resource management, and a greater capacity for making decisions based on impersonal criteria when the situation requires it.
 This development often happens naturally through professional responsibilities and can be supported by seeking mentorship from colleagues who model effective planning and structure.

 Myers and Myers (1995) emphasize that healthy ESFP development involves honoring the type's core gifts, including sensory vitality, interpersonal warmth, and the ability to bring joy to others, while gradually extending into complementary capacities for reflection and strategic thinking.
 The MBTI Manual (Myers et al., 2003) underscores that growth is most sustainable when it is grounded in the ESFP's own values and integrated into their active, socially engaged lifestyle.
 ESFPs who learn to balance their natural exuberance with greater reflective depth often report a more satisfying sense of direction and a richer understanding of themselves and their most important relationships.